daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 **P.S.
 Ecological Contexts**

-BirdCLEF cites its main goal as generating actionable biodiversity outcomes, a goal that is necessarily related to the underlying ecology and biogeography at play.
+BirdCLEF cites its main objective as generating actionable biodiversity outcomes, which is necessarily related to the underlying ecology and biogeography at play.

  * The goal of ecology is to describe species communities in natural settings, at various temporal and geospatial scales, ultimately across the entire biosphere.
  * Biogeographic barriers constrain species distributions and abundance in ecological systems.